 Transformative Initiatives Based on Problematic Enabling Capabilities

 The problematic enabling capabilities in the example, shown in Figure 6, indicate that the bank is generating an abnormally high number of errors while fillings personal loans for its customers.
+The bank does not have the requisite data management functions to support effective collection and use of its data.
 Therefore, the bank is instigating the “Lowering Errors in Personal Loan Filling” initiative as shown in Figure 7.
 This initiative consists of 4 sub-initiatives that should have a positive effect on the 4 problematic enabling capabilities as followed:

 - The sub-initiative “Increasing the Accuracy of the Account/Agreement Interest Determination” should positively impact the “Account/Agreement Interest Determination” capability